grbfacet/facet/relativity-tutorial.md

 The Taylor series expansion of a function of a variable x, f(x), can be expressed as an infinite sum of terms:

 <span class="eq">f(x) = f(0) + f’(0)x + (1/2)f’’(0)x<sup>2</sup> + (1/2x3)f<sup>(3)</sup>(0)x<sup>3</sup> + (1/2x3x4)f<sup>(4)</sup>(0)x<sup>4</sup> + …</span>

+Notice the formula is saying you can calculate the value of f for some value of x, not zero, by knowing the values of f and its derivatives at x = 0.

 The nice thing for us about Mr. Taylor’s series can be seen if you consider a case where x is much smaller than 1 and close to 0.
 When you take a number smaller than 1 and near zero and calculate it’s powers (multiples of itself), those powers rapidly get much smaller.
 If